Brite Divinity School

 Brite Divinity School is a divinity school at Texas Christian University, a private university in Fort Worth, Texas.
 It is affiliated with the Christian Church (Disciples of Christ), approved by the University Senate of the United Methodist Church, and receives support for its Baptist Studies program from the Cooperative Baptist Fellowship.
 About thirty different denominations are represented in the student body of Brite, with the largest two usually being members of the Disciples of Christ and the United Methodist Churches.
 The current 20 full-time faculty members represent several different denominations.

 History

 Presidio County rancher Lucas Charles "L.C."
 Brite and his wife, Edward "Eddie" Anderson Brite, built the First Christian Church in Marfa and endowed the Brite Divinity School at TCU.
 Initially named Brite College of the Bible, it received its current name in 1963.

+In March 2024, Brite Divinity School hired Rev. Dr. Stephen M. Cady as President.